 Are you often wondering which of the many digital marketing KPIs you should use to scale your marketing efforts?
 While your digital marketing team may have slightly different goals, the five SEO KPIs I describe here have proven to be the most common (and most important) for the many clients I’ve worked with at Blurbpoint Media and HireSEOAgency.

 Before exploring the individual SEO KPIs, let’s sneak-peek into the concept of KPI and its importance.

 As stated in this KPI definition, a KPI is “a measurable value that demonstrates how effectively a company is achieving key business objectives.”

 Organizations make use of KPIs at multiple levels to figure out their pathways to reaching targeted goals.
-Understanding how to define an organization's KPIs allows companies (and the departments within) to determine what goals to drive toward and how best to create focused strategies to achieve those goals.
+Understanding how to create an effective KPI dashboard allows companies (and the departments within) to determine what goals to drive toward and how best to create focused strategies to achieve those goals.

 With a disciplined approach, companies can then benchmark their KPIs and compare them across time.

 Let’s jump into the five most important SEO KPIs: